-SOC:941 Practicum - Social Work 1.0 - 3.0 cr.
+SOC:941 Practicum - Social Work

-Practicum is intended to provide handson learning and experience relating theory to practice.
+Practicum is intended to provide hands-on learning and experience relating theory to practice.
 Students undertake up to 99 hours of work and observation in settings that meet individual career and academic goals.
 The college approves sites and faculty members oversee the practicum.
 Academic assignments accompany the hands-on learning experience.
 (39.6 - 118.8 Lab Hrs.)
 Prerequisite: GPA of 2.0 or higher, or consent of instructor.